 As the name suggests this interfacing is sewn to the fabric.
-This is usually applied when interfacing should not at all alter the drape of feel of the main outer fabric of the garment; when the garment fabric needs strength and support and you know that fusible interfacing will make the fabric look wrinkly.
+This is usually applied when interfacing should not at all alter the drape or feel of the main outer fabric of the garment; when the garment fabric needs strength and support and you know that fusible interfacing will make the fabric look wrinkly.
 Sew in is kept under the main fabric and treated as one.

 This type of interfacing is preferred when making garments with very expensive and delicate fabrics like silk, wool etc. Also beaded and sequined fabric cannot be fused with interfacing so a sew-in interfacing is the only way.

 This soft interfacing has a slight stretch.
-A fusible tricot knit interfacing is medium weight and is popularly used in dress making for fabrics with stretch.
+A fusible tricot knit interfacing is medium weight and is popularly used in dressmaking for fabrics with stretch.

 A weft insertion interfacing is knit but has an added crosswise yarn to stabilize the stretch so it has only a moderate stretch.
 The weft fusible interfacing is very supple and is used to interface anything that needs a soft feel.
 You can also use it for interfacing silk fabrics.

 A woven interfacing is the most preferred type of interfacing because it behaves just like fabric.
 A lightweight woven fusible has a good drape and is easy to use.
 Woven sew-ins are also used especially when sewing seams.